Prima scriptura: Catholicism

-For this reason, some sources say that prima scriptura is the normative Catholic approach.
-Yves Congar referred to prima scriptura as the "normative primacy of Scripture" as he described the work of Augustine of Hippo and Thomas Aquinas.
-Pope John Paul II in an address to academics in 1986 said, "Theology must take its point of departure from a continual and updated return to the Scriptures read in the Church."
-This statement has been taken by some as support for interpreting the Church's teaching in terms of the prima scriptura perspective.
+The Catholic Church does not adhere to prima scriptura.
+Instead, it follows Scripture, Sacred Tradition, and Magisterium as coequal sources of divine revelation.
+Catholicism holds that Scripture and Tradition "make up a single sacred deposit of the Word of God, which is entrusted to the Church", and the magisterium is not independent of this, since "all that it proposes for belief as being divinely revealed is derived from this single deposit of faith."

 Eastern Orthodoxy

 Eastern Orthodoxy teaches that Scripture is neither above nor below Tradition, and that Scripture is part of the written Tradition of the Church.
 An analogy is made where the entirety of church life is compared to a jeweled necklace, of which the most precious gem is the large diamond in the center, representing scripture.
 The other gems represent other parts of the Holy Tradition.
 While none of the other jewels are equal to the diamond, they nonetheless contribute to its beauty; the diamond looks best as part of the whole necklace (i. e., when viewed within the context of Church tradition).
 Sola scriptura, which is analogous to ripping the diamond out of the necklace because one prefers to view it on its own, only detracts from the diamond's beauty and value.